 Publishers should consider charging a premium to create sponsored content for realtors.
 An in-house marketing team, or editorial team, can create original content based on the listings a real estate agent wants to promote.
 It should be noted, however, that sponsored content should always be marked clearly with a heading or a special image.
 Publishing sponsored content that is not marked as such is a major no-no in the media world.

 As the real estate section on your website gets more successful, there will come a time when you have more real estate agents wanting to advertising on your website than you have space on a typical webpage.
 In this scenario, launching a real estate directory is a great solution.

 By starting an online directory, publishers give real estate agents a place to post their own listings—for a fee, of course.
 Think of it like Zillow, but exclusively for locals.
 Certain directory tools, including Web Publisher PRO’s own Web Directory PRO product, include self-serve portals that publishers can integrate to start selling listings to real estate agents through their websites.

-To learn more about what it takes to generate revenue through real estate advertising, and to find out how to launch a real estate directory, reach out to our team at Web Publisher PRO.
+To learn more about what it takes to generate revenue through real estate advertising, and to find out how to launch a real estate directory, contact Web Publisher PRO.